gruan/MogaoCaves/README.md

 # Dunhuang Caves
 This website encompasses all the work done on the caves.

-It's main purpose is to showcase our work to the outside world, be it Harvard or the Dunhuang Research Academy
+It's main purpose is to showcase our work to the outside world, including Harvard and the Dunhuang Research Academy.

 ## Developing Locally
-The project may be cloned at git@github.com:gruan/MogaoCaves.git
+The project may be cloned at [git@github.com:gruan/MogaoCaves.git]

 ### Required Software
 - npm